fstepien/2018_SpringBootcamp_Project2/readme.md

 #### HTML/CSS Dropdowns

-Responsive Design with click and hover drop downs using CSS and HTML Only
+Responsive Design with click and hover drop downs using CSS and HTML Only.
+The drop downs are all created with either hover states, pseudo elements and/or inputs (checkboxes/radio buttons).

 ![](http://maxshop.filipstepien.com/readme/1920.gif)